panzerdp/dmitripavlutin.com/content/posts/052-javascript-closure/index.md

 ![The JavaScript scope](./images/javascript-scope-3.png)

-Now, let's see a stricker formulation:
+Now, let's see a general formulation:

-> *The scope* is a policy that manages the accessibility of variables.
+> *The scope* is a space policy that rules the accessibility of variables.

 The scope *isolates* its variables.
 That's great because *different scopes can have variables with the same name*.